cyface/docker-saltstack/README.md

 # docker-saltstack
 Docker Compose setup to spin up a salt master and minion.

-The salt-master is set up to accept all minions that try to connect, which is not a good prod configuration.
+The salt-master is set up to accept all minions that try to connect, which is not a good prod configuration, but makes this setup quick and easy for test and dev purposes.
+No ports are externally exposed.

 Just run
 `docker-compose up`